liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.52 (2025/04/) =
+* Trashed events should not be shown in eme_events shortcode nor in the dashboard overview

 = 2.5.51 (2025/04/17) =
 * Unsub from the newsletter was not working: fixed
 * If nothing is done in unsub, now a message will be returned reflecting that